When Do Babies Start Dreaming?

 Do Babies Have Bad Dreams?

-It is hard to know if a baby has a bad dream.
-Babies wake often in the middle of the night crying because they are hungry or uncomfortable.
+It's hard to know if a baby has a bad dream.
+Babies wake often in the middle of the night crying because they're hungry or uncomfortable.

-Since nightmares usually don’t peak until around three years old, it’s unlikely that your baby is having a bad dream if they wake up upset during the night.
+Since nightmares usually don't peak until around three years old, it's unlikely that your baby is having a bad dream if they wake up upset during the night.
 However, older babies who do dream can have a bad dream.
-Unlike a nightmare though, a bad dream usually won’t cause you to wake abruptly and very upset, nor make it hard to fall back asleep.
+Unlike a nightmare though, a bad dream usually won't cause your baby to wake abruptly and very upset or make it hard for them to fall back asleep.

 If your baby wakes often at night and you’re concerned they are having a bad dream, take this free 3-minute sleep quiz.
 We can personalize a plan based on your baby’s sleep patterns or struggles to help them start sleeping better at night.